joelcorey/topcoder-todo/README.md

 ## Install

 Docker for Windows
-PHP and Composer installed locally
+PHP and Composer installed locally.
+This mimicks having it installed on your server.

 From the root directoy:
 docker-compose up